Get E-Book

 });

 Port 9 is usually closed on local machines.
 The likely result is ECONNREFUSED.
-That error belongs to connect establishment.
-Accept never occurred.
-A data event cannot follow from that client attempt.
+That error belongs to connection establishment.
+Accept never happened.
+A data event cannot follow from that failed client attempt.

-Change only the address family and the result can change:
+Changing only the address family can change the result -

 net.connect(3000, '::1')